 We are the sum of all our experiences.
 And as such, the way we attach memories to these experiences is bound up in color.
 Therefore, no two people are likely to describe a bright blue sky in the same way.

 Just practice for yourself for a moment.
 When I ask you to think about choosing the words to describe your blue sky, what are you instantly thinking about?
 Has the previous segment on Greek people influenced your thinking?
 Or are you sitting under a grey-blue sky?

 When you look at the sky for inspiration or search for the words to describe the color, you are bringing all your life experiences with you.
 So, for you, a grey-blue sky might remind you of a funeral.
-You might, therefore use words such as gloomy, depressing, grey or melancholy as you associate it with a particular memory.
+You might, therefore, use words such as gloomy, depressing, grey, or melancholy as you associate it with a particular memory.

 Let’s use another example.
 How about the green of a school playing field?
 Do your schooldays influence the way you’d describe the green of the field?
-Are they happy days that you like reminiscing about, so your choice of words to describe green are likely to be upbeat and positive?
+Are they happy days that you like reminiscing about, so your choice of words to describe green is likely to be upbeat and positive?
 Or did you have a terrible time at school and you associate green with depression and anxiety?